cometkim/nodejs-framework-benchmark/README.md

 - Additional adapters for Node.js are not as slow as I initially thought.
 In fact, Elysia performs quite well on Node.js.
 - As concurrency increases, Fastify still seems to have an edge in reliability.
 - I don't prefer Express anywhere.
 I prefer frameworks with better configuration options and a high-quality ecosystem, like Fastify.
-- If you opt for a "micro" framework, don’t blame the framework for performance —blame yours.
+- If you opt for a "micro" framework, don’t blame the framework for performance —blame your own configuration.

 ## LICENSE